-Exit analysis is automatically done for all closed stock and futures trades, under 7 days in duration, done during regular market hours (for stocks).
+Exit analysis is automatically done for all closed stock, futures, and forex trades, under 7 days in duration, done during regular market hours (for stocks).
 The time period considered runs out until the end of the trading day for each trade (which may be the next calendar day for futures).

 There are some further specifics available on the Exit Analysis help page.

 Exit analysis is available today for all users on the gold subscription plan!